cloud-gov/cg-site/_posts/2022-05-12-release-notes.md

 ---
 layout: post
 date: May 12th 2022
-title: "May 12th cloud.gov Change Log"
+title: "May 12th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 Happy May!
-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 Highlights this month include Cloud Foundry Deployment and bug fixes.

 # Change Log